NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

-    // The following code finds the next record of the relation
+    // The following code finds the next record of the relation /* Start from the record id (block, slot) and iterate over the remaining records of the relation */
-    // Start from the record id (block, slot) and iterate over the remaining records of the relation while (block != -1)
+    while (block != -1)
     {
-        // create a RecBuffer object for block (use RecBuffer Constructor for existing block)
+        // create a RecBuffer object for block (use constructor for existing block)

         // get header of the block using RecBuffer::getHeader() function
         // get slot map of the block using RecBuffer::getSlotMap() function